Predicting Stellar Parameters of Massive Stars from Light Curves with Machine Learning: Results

 For the top pathway of Figure \ref{fig1}, we systematically explored MLP architectures with 1-3 hidden layers and 64-512 neurons per layer (see details in Appendix \ref{appendix} and results in Tables \ref{appendixtable1} and \ref{appendixtable2}).
 The best performing MLP architectures, based on the average of the median $R^2$ performances in $T_{\rm eff}$ and $\log_{10} \mathscr{L}$ over 29 random seed runs (details in Appendix \ref{appendix}), are summarized in Table \ref{table1}.
 MLP1 predicts normalized ($T_{\rm eff}$, $\log_{10} g$) with three hidden layers of 256, 512, and 128 neurons, respectively, totaling 198,786 trainable parameters, and $\mathscr{L}$ is subsequently derived using Eq. \ref{eq1}.
 MLP2 predicts normalized ($T_{\rm eff}$, $\log_{10} \mathscr{L}$) with three hidden layers of 512, 256, and 128 neurons, respectively, totaling 167,042 trainable parameters.

 We plot the performance of MLP1 and MLP2 in Figure \ref{fig2}.
 In the left panels of Figure~\ref{fig2}a, MLP1 shows limited effectiveness overall.
 For predicting $\log_{10} \mathscr{L}$, the upper left panel yields $R^2 = 0.254_{-0.104}^{+0.188}$, indicating that predictions capture only about $25.4\%$ of the variance in the observed values, with poor alignment to the ideal prediction line (shown in red).
-Predictions of $T_{\rm eff}$ perform worse, with $R^2 = 0.123_{-0.218}^{+0.045}$ (bottom left panel).
-Predictions of $\log_{10} g$ achieve marginally better results, with $R^2 = 0.346_{-0.211}^{+0.051}$.
+Predictions of $T_{\rm eff}$ perform worse, with $R^2 = 0.123_{-0.218}^{+0.045}$ (middle left panel).
+Predictions of $\log_{10} g$ achieve marginally better results, with $R^2 = 0.346_{-0.211}^{+0.051}$ (bottom left panel).

 The left panels of Figure~\ref{fig2}b present results from MLP2.
 Performance is marginally improved relative to MLP1, with $R^2 = 0.257_{-0.065}^{+0.195}$ for $\log_{10} \mathscr{L}$ and $R^2 = 0.152_{-0.246}^{+0.020}$ for $T_{\rm eff}$.
 Because MLP2 performs slightly better overall, we adopt it for visualization in Figure~\ref{fig3}, and the details for choosing a representative random seed are in Appendix \ref{appendix}.
 When combining predictions of $T_{\rm eff}$ and $\log_{10} \mathscr{L}$ into the spectroscopic H–R diagram, the MLP2 predictions (purple squares) cluster around discrete groups, in contrast to the broader variance of the observed data (grey points).
 These results indicate that while the fitted red noise parameters identified in previous correlation studies (Section~\ref{sec:intro}) retain some predictive signal, their utility for accurately predicting stellar parameters is limited.